 Christianity can only impact society inasmuch as it is done through persuasion and love.

 For example, one of the main reasons why people buy guns is because of a fear of death.
 In fact, after the shootings in Colorado gun sales are increasing .
 This is where the Christian community needs to come together and show the world that we don’t fear death because of Christ.
-It would really help if Christians would not buy guns at all (unless for hunting).
-Rather than trying to force gun control on people, we should show others why they don’t need guns to protect themselves in the first place.
 As the lyric from the hymn “Because He lives” goes, “Because He lives, all fear is Gone”.

-I would also add that if we were a united community that decided to be counter cultural (not just with violence), this would invite others to join us who might otherwise waste their life.
-Being counter cultural can be very persuading to younger people.
+I would also add that if we were a united community that decided to be counter-cultural (which Christianity by definition is), this would invite others to join us who might otherwise waste their life.
 This is especially true of those who might feel more like outsiders, like the Columbine shooters and James Holmes.
-If we provided a counter cultural community that was against all violence, we would provide an alternative option for those who might otherwise use their life to destroy the lives of others.
+If we provided a counter-cultural community that was against all violence, we would provide an alternative option for those who might otherwise use their life to destroy the lives of others.

-The best way to limit gun violence is not by trying to pass laws.
-The best and most Christ like way to limit gun violence is for us as his followers to corporately and individually show by our love why people don’t need guns or violence.
+The best and most Christ-like way to limit gun violence is for us as his followers to corporately and individually show the love of Christ.